alxp1982/git_stat/README.md

 - **Data Processing** - Further analysis with other tools
 - **API Integration** - Programmatic access to statistics
 - **Custom Reports** - Tailored analytics for specific needs

-This script is part of the ShoppingCalc project and follows the same license terms.